Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Parabolic Category in Complex Rank and the Main Conjecture

-Proposition \ref{prop:ultraproduct_multiplicity} leaves much to be desired.
-First and foremost, it can only yield multiplicities at points whose coordinates are transcendental.
-Moreover, even for a point whose coordinates are transcendental, this approach fails if the points with positive integer coordinates are not Zariski dense in the corresponding orbit closure.
-Second, the proof of Proposition \ref{prop:ultraproduct_multiplicity} is completely non-constructive -- for instance, model theory does not tell us when the stabilization phenomena take effect, so we don't have an explicit formula to compute multiplicities.
-In the next subsection, we formally state two conjectures that address the aforementioned concerns.
+Evidently, any interpolatable point has transcendental $t_i$ coordinates, so Proposition \ref{prop:ultraproduct_multiplicity} can yield multiplicities only at points whose $t_i$-coordinates are transcendental.

 \begin{rem} Section \ref{sec:applications} demonstrates how a positive characteristic adaptation of the ultraproduct procedure described in Appendix \ref{sec:ultraproducts} can, in principle, yield multiplicities at points with algebraic coordinates.
-However, we see this kind of approach as an end and not as a means (i.e., computing multiplicities in $\ots$ should tell us something about modular representation theory, and not the other way around). \end{rem}
+However, we see this kind of approach as an end and not as a means (i.e., computing multiplicities in $\ots$ should tell us something about modular representation theory). \end{rem}